shayanR10/FIV1/README.md

  - Cell 1:
       - Prerequisites: the first cell installs the necessary packages within the virtual environment to ensure that the project runs as expected.
  - Cell 2:
-      - Creates a kaggle.json file on your device (IMPORTANT)
+      - Kaggle Authentication: authenticates your Kaggle credentials (via API key) in order to allow the next few cells of the notebook to run properly.
  - Cell 3:
-      - Uploader for your kaggle.json file that the previous cell should have created.
-Makes sure everything has the correct permissions to ensure smooth uploading in cell 5.
+      - Image scraper + uploader: Scrapes, filters (via OpenAI CLIP) and uploads images from the Wikimedia Commons API to your Kaggle dataset.
  - Cell 4:
-      - Kaggle Authentication: authenticates your Kaggle credentials (via API key) in order to allow the next few cells of the notebook to run properly.
+      - This is the actual model.
+Run it AFTER running the previous three cells to ensure the model trains correctly.

+##### DEBUGGING: Use this only if cell 4 does not upload any images to Kaggle:
  - Cell 5:
-      - Image scraper + uploader: Scrapes, filters (via OpenAI CLIP) and uploads images from the Wikimedia Commons API to your Kaggle dataset.
+      - Creates a kaggle.json file on your device.
  - Cell 6:
-      - This is the actual model.
-Run it AFTER running the previous three cells to ensure the model trains correctly.
+      - Uploader for your kaggle.json file that the previous cell should have created.
+Makes sure everything has the correct permissions to ensure smooth uploading in cell 5.

+## IMPORTANT: DO NOT publicly upload or share your Kaggle API keys and/or Kaggle.json (if applicable) file online.